 What are the benefits of incorporating a basement suite?

-Having a basement suite serves as an opportunity to generate added income, without needing to maintain and own an entirely separate property.
+Having a secondary suite serves as an opportunity to generate added income, without needing to maintain and own an entirely separate property.
 You’re a landlord, but in the sense that you’re also living in the property that your tenant is.
 After your basement suite has been rented out, you can offset your mortgage payments by acquiring a monthly rent.
 If your mortgage has already been paid off, the rent money can serve as a passive income and go toward your retirement savings, among many other things.
 A basement suite is also a lot easier to maintain and costs less money than a second property.
 Basically, it’s an easy added income.

 Moreover, having a basement suite can be appealing to potential buyers.
 If you’re looking to sell your home in the next little while, having an income suite or a secondary suite can boost the total resale value of your property.
 Within Calgary where there’s a C-train and a huge city bus system, having a basement suite is very appealing to potential renters.